Health Economics Program

 This report contains information about administrative costs reported by health plan companies (group purchasers) that conducted business in Minnesota during 2012.
 (March 2014)

 Study of Capital Reserve Limits in Minnesota (PDF:2.65 MB/210 pages)

 This report to the Minnesota Legislature presents policy considerations related to implementing upper limits on capital reserves of health plan companies in Minnesota.
 It is based on findings from interviews with stakeholders, financial analyses of health plan companies, and a study of available research.
 (March 2014)

-Health Insurance in Minnesota: Results from the 2013 Minnesota Health Access Survey (PDF: 919 KB/7 pages)
+Health Insurance in Minnesota: Preliminary Results from the 2013 Minnesota Health Access Survey (PDF: 919 KB/7 pages)

 This fact sheet provides initial results from the 2013 Minnesota Health Access Survey, and compares the findings to analyses of surveys conducted in previous years.
 Topics include the rate of uninsurance in the state, sources of insurance coverage, disparities in access to insurance, and demographic and employment characteristics of the uninsured in Minnesota.
 (February 2014)

 Measuring the Affordable Care Act in Minnesota: Access to Health Care and Familiarity with the ACA at Baseline (PDF: 545 KB/7 pages)

 This issue brief presents data from the 2013 Minnesota Health Access Survey (MNHA) related to access to health care and the ability to afford needed services; many of the used metrics establish a baseline against which to measure the impact of the Affordable Care Act (ACA) in Minnesota.
 The issue brief also presents information on how well Minnesotans say they understand the health care market changes that are taking place.
 (February 2014)